VasuBalakrishnan/ml/README.md

-# Udacity Nanodegree Programs
+# Machine Learning

-This repository contains projects and notes for the following Udacity's Nanodegree programs.
+This repository contains my notes and projects in ML space.

+I've started taking these Udacity Nanodegree courses in Nov 2018, and as I progress through these courses, I'll be uploading my project submission and lecture notes.

 * [Machine Learning Engineer](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t)
 * [Artificial Intelligene for Trading](https://www.udacity.com/course/ai-for-trading--nd880)

-I've started taking these courses in Nov 2018, and as I progress through these courses, I'll be uploading my project submission and lecture notes.

 Here are some links that I found useful